tencent cloud

 } else {

 // Failed to create the bucket.
-You can call the CosResult member functions to output the error information such as the requestID.
+You can call the member function of CosResult to output error information, such as requestID.

 std::cout << "HttpStatus=" << result.GetHttpStatus() << std::endl;